Project initiation: Vital Syllabus

 The Vital Syllabus project aims to answer these questions.
 The project aims, moreover, to draw attention to resources that can best assist students of all ages:

 - And to understand and embody the associated principles.

 The concept of the Vital Syllabus was introduced in the book Vital Foresight, published in June 2021.
 One of the key themes in that book was the urgent need to radically transform education.
 Improving the practice of education is an essential prerequisite to improving the future of humanity.

 To be clear, this is not just a matter of “education for people aged 5-18” (or similar).
 It’s a matter of people of all ages and in all walks of life, all around the world, being able to educate and re-educate themselves.

 This project is the next step toward that goal.
-It’s a project that is expected to take around twelve months to reach an initial baseline.
+It’s a project that is expected to take around eighteen months to reach an initial baseline.
 That baseline will feature excellent resources that have been identified or, when necessary, created from scratch, to support all twenty-four top-level areas of study envisioned in the Vital Syllabus.
 These will be resources that are accessible, clear, engaging, precise, and authoritative.

 The uniqueness of the project

 The call to transform education is hardly novel.
 Indeed, in almost every discussion about the threats and opportunities faced by humanity at the present time, the topic tends to revolve to the need to improve education.